 Compliments are different.
 They refer to words of affirmation which come after someone has already achieved success – they show that you also define what they have achieved as a victory.
 Phrases such as ‘great job’ or ‘well done’ are common examples.

 There are two important things to remember when giving compliments.

 First, make sure that your child has actually put in effort to achieve the goal.
 If they have freeloaded to get there, and they know you view it as a success, they are likely to put in less effort next time.

 Second, give compliments readily, even if they don’t achieve their own goals.
 Compliments should be used as positive reinforcement for subjective effort, rather than solely when they reach objective goals – for some children, just standing up in front of an audience and mumbling a few sentences is a huge achievement deserving of plenty of compliments, even if the next (potentially more naturally talented) speaker gives an objectively great five minute speech.

 Kids should be pushed to succeed, but every milestone – no matter how small – should still be recognised.

 How we can help

-Want your kid to feel more confident?
+At SSA, we know confidence is everything when it comes to public speaking and beyond!
+Want your child to feel more confident?
 Have a look at our programs to see how our programs encourage kids to take on the world!